-I don’t remember when I first came across the blog Fashion for Writers, but I do know it was summertime and that it was a hot sticky afternoon when I fell completely in love with writer and blogger, Jenny Zhang.
-I sat and read through the entire archives of Fashion for Writers in a matter of hours, and my eyes burned afterward, (as did my flitter-fluttering heart.)
+I don’t remember when I first came across the blog Fashion for Writers, but I do know it was a hot and sticky summer afternoon that I fell completely in love with writer and blogger, Jenny Zhang.
+I sat and read through the entire archives of Fashion for Writers in a matter of hours and my eyes burned afterward (as did my heart.)

-What is it about Jenny and Fashion for Writers that made me—someone who doesn’t normally read or even particularly like fashion blogs—stop and swoon?
-It’s not just that she’s beautiful and photogenic, or that she possesses a style that is at once fearless and fragile and playful and sharp, pretty but never boring, and distinctly her own.
-Well, it’s a bit of all of that, but most of what it is is her writing, always thoughtful and always intelligent.
-She writes about fashion in a way that makes you feel all the knots and tangles of memory and desire and personal history and what fashion can mean and how it fits in the place where these things intersect, and how transformative and powerful a force fashion can be.
-She makes fashion feel meaningful, something I’d never thought of fashion as being, before I read Fashion for Writers.
-And she writes about it all in as beautiful and as startling prose as I’ve ever read.
+What is it about Jenny and Fashion for Writers that made me (someone who doesn’t normally read or even particularly like fashion blogs) stop and swoon?
+It’s not just that she’s beautiful and possesses a style that is distinctly her own -- playful and sharp, pretty but never boring -- but what it was most of all was her writing.
+She writes in a way that exposes all the knots and tangles of memory and desire and personal history and she makes you feel the intersection of all these things together all at once.
+She makes fashion feel meaningful, something I’d never thought of fashion as being before I read Fashion for Writers.
 Needless to say, I was thrilled when she agreed to do an interview with me.

 You started writing for Fashion for Writers about a year after its creation by Esme Wang in 2008.
 What first interested you in writing about fashion, and how has that interest changed over the years?